stencillogic/Start-with-Rust-fast/README.md

 let x = 5;

-// calling othe function and passing x as argument other_function(s1);
+// calling other function and passing x as argument other_function(x);

 // x is still available
 println!("{}", x);